yannickycpan/oxford-mllab/index.md

 The course serves as a supplement to the machine learning class taught in MT 2023, with the following objectives:

-1. Deepen and explore the understanding of theoretical knowledge.
+1. Enhance and delve deeper into the understanding of theoretical knowledge.
-2. Develop intuition about how algorithmic designs impact testing performance.
+2. Develop intuition about how algorithmic designs affect testing performance.
-3. Enhance coding skills.
+3. Learn the implementation and troubleshooting of common ML algorithms.
+4. Acquire proficiency in PyTorch for deep learning.
-4. Gain experience in using new technologies to solve real-world problems and learn about unfamiliar concepts.
+5. Gain hands-on experience in applying emerging technologies to address real-world challenges.

 ### Course format and platform